PavanRangani/docs/docs/prd/chat/my-chats.md

     - Role of the Login user for a particular task
     - When Login user doesn't have any role, shows dash (-)
   - Team
-    - RACI team of the task (Other than login user)
+    - RAI team of the task (Other than login user)
     - Shows only first name of the person.
 In case of multiple person shows it separated by comma
     - In case of overflow, shows it in mutiple line
     - When team is empty, shows dash (-)